ABOUT ALEX KERTEN

 Alex in His Own Words

-My experience, knowledge and training is in Physiology of Behavior.
+My experience and knowledge are in Physiology of Behavior.

-I look and observe the way a person breaths, the way he sits/stands, how he speaks, what he expresses by his body-language, movements and rhythms.
-Consequently, I’m able to assess and understand his limitations and problems, and therefore I can build a personal re-habilitating program.
+I look at a person’s Body-language: Movement, Rhythm, Expression, Energy, how the person breaths, speaks and behaves.
+Consequently, I’m able to assess and understand his limitations and difficulties, and I can build a personal re-habilitating program.

-Carefully examining these characteristics and analyzing them allows me to create a treatment plan tailored to the patient’s personal needs in the best possible way, thus maximizing results, thereby facilitating their natural process of healing, regaining lost functionality, delaying and changing the deterioration process.
+Then we can create a treatment plan tailored to the patient’s personal needs in the best possible way, thus maximizing results, thereby facilitating their natural process of healing, regaining lost functionality, delaying and changing the deterioration process.